-- Military OneSource offers free, confidential non-medical counseling for service members and families to discuss adjustment difficulties or ways to manage relocation stress, parenting challenges and more.
+Military OneSource offers free, confidential non-medical counseling for service members and families to discuss adjustment difficulties, ways to manage relocation stress, parenting challenges and more.
 Learn more about non-medical counseling services.

 - You can connect with a counselor to schedule an appointment 24/7 over the phone, in person, via secure online live chat or via secure video sessions.

 - You are eligible for up to 12 sessions.